mateuszmidor/GoStudy/oidc-okta-client/README.md

 ## OAuth2 client app credentials

-clientID + clientSecret - just another names for user and password, registered in IDP to authorize the client application
+- clientID + clientSecret - just another names for user and password, registered in IDP to authorize the client application

-## OAuth2 client types

-* confidential - client app runs on web server and can safely store clientSecret
-* public - Single Page Application, android native, etc - runs on user device, can be infected by malicius software, can't store clientSecret

-## OAuth2 grant types

-* code grant - for confidential client apps; use clientSecret and clientID to get code grant, then exchange it for authorization token
-* code grant + PKCE - for public client apps; instead of using clientSecret, client app uses code_verifier and code_challenge
-* device grant - for public client apps without GUI (no browser to show login page), user gets login URL and opens login page on a separate device
-* client credentials - for confidential client apps that authorize themself directly with its secret without the user even knowing (triggered without user action).

-## OIDC

-* builds on top of OAuth2
-* can use code grant authorization for web server confidential apps
-* client requests additional scopes like profile email phone address
-* IDP returns additional info for requested scopes in id_token (JWT format), attached in addition to auth_token.
-It may be "thin" token - with only basic user info
-* IDP exposes additional endpoint `/userinfo` for fetching full and most recent information about the user; requires authorization with auth_token

-## OAuth2 client app credentials

-clientID + clientSecret - just another names for user and password, registered in IDP to authorize the client application
+- clientID + rsaPrivKey + rsaPrivKeyId - authentication with x.509 instead of clientSecret, more secure, public key registered in IDP

 ## OAuth2 client types